Can I Keep My Car In Chapter 7?

 Your Car in Bankruptcy

-Law Office of L. Bruce Swiren, P.A., Orlando, Kissimmee, Central Florida
+Swiren Law Firm, P.A., Orlando, Kissimmee, Central Florida

 Chapter 7 clients frequently ask whether they can keep their cars through bankruptcy.
 There are a few things to keep in mind when thinking about your car in bankruptcy.